 AVM Fritz!Box 7530 – £134.99

-There are only 4 reviews for it at the moment, but all five star, and I can personally vouch for it.
+There are only 5 reviews for it at the moment, but with a good rating of 4.2 and I can vouch for it personally.

 Check out the affordable VDSL router recommendations for a more detailed post.
 I was going to do a table similar to the above, however, Amazon merges all the routers together per brand into one page which makes review comparisons difficult.